GameServerManagers/LinuxGSM/README.md

 [LinuxGSM](https://linuxgsm.com) is the command line tool for quick, simple deployment and management of dedicated game servers.

 ## Hassle-Free Dedicated Game Servers
-Traditionally Game servers  are not easy to manage yourself.
+Traditionally game servers are not easy to manage yourself.
 Admins often have to spend hours just messing around trying to get their server working.
-LinuxGSM is designed to be a simple as possible allowing admins to spend less time on management and more time gaming.
+LinuxGSM is designed to be as simple as possible allowing admins to spend less time on management and more time gaming.

 ## Main features
 80+ game servers supported